Ethereum price: How much is Ethereum worth today? Ethereum price today, price prediction and 2.0 release date

 What is Ethereum’s price today?

-According to data compiled by the ETC Group, the boost to Ethereum appears to have been helped by increased NFT sales, which are up by almost 20,000% year on year.
+According to data compiled by the ETC Group, the boost to Ethereum in 2021 appears to have been helped by increased NFT sales, which are up by almost 20,000% year on year.

 The cryptocurrency’s market cap has grown by almost 10% on the last year as the crypto art and virtual items trend of Non-Fungible Tokens took off, with NFTs underpinned by Ethereum technology and traded with ETH.